Jordan231111/BluestacksRoot/README.md

 ## How to Use

-1. Download `blueStackRoot.cmd` in release https://github.com/Jordan231111/BluestacksRoot/releases
+1. Download `blueStackRoot.cmd` in [releases](https://github.com/Jordan231111/BluestacksRoot/releases) or download/clone the entire repo.

 2. Launch the BlueStacks instance that you want to root once beforehand.